Compare Velocity Frequent Flyer credit cards so you can earn points for your everyday spending and get rewards faster.

-- Avoid overspending.
+- Overspending.
 Make sure your frequent flyer card doesn't tempt you to spend just for the sake of earning more points.
 Remember that you have to repay everything you spend and the rewards won't be worth it if your balance starts collecting interest and you fall into debt.

 How to maximise the number of points you can earn with a Velocity Frequent Flyer credit card

 A Velocity Frequent Flyer credit card gives you the opportunity to earn Velocity Points for everyday purchases.
 There are also strategies you can use to increase the number of points you earn as you spend.